-Hear Here Festival
+ABQ Hear Here Festival

-The Keshet Dance and Center for the Arts, in partnership with the City of Albuquerque’s Tipping Point Initiative, is proud to announce the launch of Albuquerque’s Hear Here Festival!
+The Keshet Dance and Center for the Arts, in partnership with the City of Albuquerque’s Tipping Point for Creatives Initiative, is proud to announce the second annual Albuquerque’s Hear Here Festival!
 Similar to the concept of the 48-hour Film Festival, the Hear Here Festival celebrates the talent of local artists bringing dynamic, original, collaborative work to fruition in a concentrated period of time with a culminating event premiering and celebrating these new creations.
 Artists are provided with rehearsal and performance space to create and present the new work, business development support via 12-months of resources at the Keshet Ideas and Innovation Community to further support their artistic endeavors, and a $1,000 stipend for the Hear Here Festival residency and performance process.